bhuppidhamii/dad-jokes-chrome-extension/readme.md

 ## API Usage

-- **icanhazdadjoke.com**: This API is used to fetch random dad jokes.
+- **[The Dad Jokes API](https://icanhazdadjoke.com)**: This API is used to fetch random dad jokes.
 It provides a simple and straightforward way to access a wide range of dad jokes for our extension.

-- **Dog Image API**: The API used to fetch cute or funny dog images for the background display.
+- **[Dog Image API](https://dog.ceo/api/breeds/image/random)**: This API used to fetch cute or funny dog images for the background display.
 This API adds an extra element of fun and joy to the user experience.

 ## Contributing